 Students will be evaluated by the clinical instructor/preceptor at the end of each clinical day using the daily evaluation form in DataArc.
-The daily evaluation should be submitted the Monday after completing the rotation.
+The daily evaluation should be submitted the Tuesday after completing the rotation.
+If the student has difficulty with a preceptor completing the necessary requirements, please contact me for assistance.
 If the student has difficulty with a preceptor completing the necessary requirements, please contact me for assistance.
 If a preceptor does not have access to Data Arc, he/she can complete the evaluation (paper copy of Data Arc daily evaluation form) on the student and print and sign their name.